Babe Smith: Casting and introduction

-Babe was introduced as the maternal aunt of established regular characters Shirley Carter (Linda Henry), Tina Carter (Luisa Bradshaw-White), and Mick Carter (Danny Dyer), although Mick was later revealed to be Babe's great-nephew.
+Babe was introduced as the maternal aunt of established characters Shirley (Linda Henry), Tina (Luisa Bradshaw-White), and Mick Carter (Danny Dyer), although Mick was later revealed to be Babe's great-nephew.
 The casting of Annette Badland was announced on 12 December 2013, when Badland commented, "I'm thrilled to be joining the cast of EastEnders as I've always admired the show and everyone involved in it seems so warm-hearted.
 Aunt Babe is a fabulous and complex woman and I can't wait to get stuck into the role."

 Executive producer, Dominic Treadwell-Collins, introduced Babe as part of his plan to reinvigorate the show's older generation and teased Babe would "start to fill in some holes in the dark Carter family history."
 Treadwell-Collins later revealed that the billed personalities of Babe and Stan Carter (Timothy West) were actually swapped, with Babe actually being "manipulative".
 Laura Morgan of Digital Spy liked the swap in personalities, although found it surprising.
 She commented, "we've got to hand it to EastEnders for adopting this clever tactic."

 Speaking of how she received the role, Badland recalled that she had previously worked with Treadwell-Collins on an independent film so she was requested for a "chat" with him, before they read through scenes from the show.
 She was subsequently offered the role of Babe, with Badland describing the process as "terrifying".
 When discussing plotlines for 2014, Treadwell-Collins said he wanted to see younger characters through the eyes of their parents and not the other way around and that was part of the reason behind Babe's introduction.

 Badland was filming episodes for Wizards vs Aliens and Outlander during 2014 and so, Babe was slowly introduced to the show.
 She appeared in eleven episodes between February and July 2014, before eventually appearing permanently from 8 September 2014.
 Babe left the series again on 22 January 2015 when Mick exiled her from the family, but she since made various guest appearances until 5 May 2015.
 Radio Times then confirmed that Babe would return "later [that] year" and that the Carter family should "keep looking over their shoulders".
 Babe returned for the indefinite future on 3 September 2015, in a storyline which saw Shirley, Tina and Mick track her down to retrieve and scatter Stan's ashes, which she had previously stolen.